doefom/statamic-export/README.md

 1. Head to the entries listing of one of your collections.
 2. Select one or more entries
 3. Click the "Export" action above the table.
-4. Choose your export format and specify if you want to include headers (included by default).
+4. Choose your export format, exclude certain fields if you want to and specify whether you'd like to include headers (included by default).

 ### Exporting Collections

 1. Navigate to Utilities > Export
-2. Select your collection, export format, and whether to include headers or not.
+2. Select your collection, export format, add excluded fields if you want to and specify whether to include headers or not.
 3. Click the "Export collection" button.

 ## Roadmap

 - [ ] Introduce support for custom fieldtypes that do not extend the default fieldtypes
 - [ ] Implement PDF export functionality
-- [ ] Support customizing the export columns
 - [ ] Support setting the export filename